SereneApi/SereneApi/src/SereneApi.Extensions.DependencyInjection/README.md

 There are no changers to the ApiHandler or its implementation, meaning existing code can be moved across with little change.

 There are only two major changes regarding setting up a handler.
-1. Your ApiHandler constructor needs to use the generic implementation of IApiHandlerOptions.
+1. Your ApiHandler conclassor needs to use the generic implementation of IApiHandlerOptions.
 ```csharp
 public UserApiHandler(IApiHandlerOptions<UserApiHandler> options) : base(options)
 {